Double taxation & gross receipts tax

 Income taxes and gross receipts taxes are different taxes.
 Income tax is paid on the profit a business earns (sales less business expenses); gross receipts tax is paid on the sale amount.

 I earn commissions on sales on which the company I represent pays GRT.
-Aren't taxes collected on them twice?
+Isn't GRT collected twice?

 Commissions involve 2 separate transactions which both of which may be subject to gross receipts tax.
 The first is the sale of a product or service on which the seller must determine whether the sale is taxable.
 The second there is the commission paid to the sales representative for facilitating the sale.
-However, if the sale is not taxable, then the commission is also not taxable.
+Note that if the sale is not taxable, then the commission is also deductible.